Shadman Ahmed

 Starting from ground up, there were four key design challenges that emerged:

-1. How might we better show where the pickup point is?
+1. How might we better show where the drop off/pickup point is?

 2. How might we solve for in-trip challenges that will help users avoid penalties?

-3. How might we make a unexpected charges more transparent?
+3. How might we make unexpected charges more transparent?

 4. How might we better adapt to the dynamic nature of zoomcar pickup points?

-In order to optimize the booking experience, there was only one place we needed to start from—the end.
+In order to optimize the booking experience, the place we needed to start from—was the end.

 Our research revealed that payment settlement invoked the strongest emotional response; however, this response was predominantly negative rather than positive.